Pavankumardontha/2_pointers/README.md

 10) Minimize maximum pair sum in array (leetcode)
 11) Maximum distance between pair of values (leetcode)
 12) Find the Index of the First Occurrence in a String (leetcode)
-13) Valid Trinagle (both the approaches)
+13) Valid Trinagle (both the approaches - leetcode)
-15) Remove duplicate elements in sorted array.
+15) Remove duplicate elements in sorted array 2 (leetcode)
+16) K diff pairs in an array (leetcode)